project-imprimis/libprimis/doc/engine.md

 # 1. Standards
 ---

-To be a functioning project, Imprimis has some standards which make it straightforward to communicate effectively.
+To be a functioning project, Libprimis has some standards which make it straightforward to communicate effectively.
 While some particular standards may be clumsy for particular uses, it is important that the project be consistent, not only for clarity of code but also for documentation and ease of extension.